Mandira647/Real-Estate-Price-Prediction/README.md

 A website is created where user can input the paramters and estimated output will be displayed through python flask server

 ### About Me:
-Mandira Ghosh, 190100073, 4th year B.Tech in Mchanical Engineering, IIT Bombay
+Mandira Ghosh, 190100073, 4th year B.Tech in Mechanical Engineering, IIT Bombay